Mass Transit incident (professional wrestling): Later events

 Erich Kulas died on May 12, 2002, at the age of 22, due to complications from gastric bypass surgery.

 The incident was featured in a 2020 episode of Dark Side of the Ring centered on New Jack.
-Kulas' family declined to participate in the episode.
+Kulas's family declined to participate in the episode.

-Up to his own death in May 2021, New Jack did not express remorse for the incident; his final tweet on his Twitter account reiterated Kulas requested the blading.
+Up to his own death in May 2021, New Jack did not express remorse for the incident: the final tweet on his Twitter account, posted just a day before his death from a heart attack, reiterated that Kulas requested the blading.

+One positive that came out of the incident was that it made promoters, particularly on the independent circuit do more vetting on making sure wrestlers are of legal age.
+In an interview with Maven Huffman about the incident in 2024, D-Von Dudley said that he wouldn't let his own sons (who are also professional wrestlers) enter the business until they were 18 and that due to the ramifications of the incident Heyman would never even consider booking Kulas for another match even once he turned 18.